 History of Rebecca’s Closet

 Rebecca’s Closet was founded by Kathy Volkmann, Vice President at Cloverbelt Credit Union.
 Kathy learned that a social worker was looking for clothing for a family she was working with, so Kathy offered some clothing her niece Rebecca had outgrown.
 When Kathy realized what a huge need there was, she began collecting items at her home.
 When she outgrew that space, she stored them in a building that Cloverbelt Credit Union owned.
 After eight years, the program had grown so large that Kathy wasn’t able to continue the operation.
-In November 2013, Women United took on the project.
-In 2015, more than 10,000 items were distributed to families in need.
+In November 2013, United Way Women United took on the project.